Resilient-By-Design: A Resiliency Framework for Future Wireless Networks: Acknowledgments

 \section{Acknowledgments}

-{ This work was supported by the European Union’s Horizon Europe research and innovation programme within \href{https://hexa-x-ii.eu/}{Hexa-X-II project} (grant no. 101095759), and the Research Council of Finland through the projects 6G Flagship (grant no. 346208) and ReWIN-6G (grant no. 357120).}
+{We thank the anonymous reviewers whose comments and suggestions helped improve and clarify this manuscript.
+This work was supported by the European Union’s Horizon Europe research and innovation programme within \href{https://hexa-x-ii.eu/}{Hexa-X-II project} (grant no. 101095759), and the Research Council of Finland through the projects 6G Flagship (grant no. 369116) and ReWIN-6G (grant no. 357120).}